oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    weblogic-operator-754447455c-kbmnm                1/1     Running     0          12m
    ```

-   Get the addresses of the Admin and Managed Servers (please wait for the external IP addresses to be assigned):
+   Get the addresses of the Administration Server and Managed Servers (please wait for the external IP addresses to be assigned):

    ```bash
    kubectl get svc --watch